francoism90/hub/README.md

 ::1 hub.lan ws.hub.lan
 ```

-You can use your own DNS-server (like Adguard), to expose Hub on your LAN.
+You may want to use your own DNS-server (like [AdGuard Home](https://adguard.com/en/adguard-home/overview.html), to expose Hub on your LAN.

+It is also possible to run Hub on a VPS, but please make sure the following best practices and protect it against unwanted access/usage.
+The given configuration examples assume you want to run Hub locally/selfhosted.

 ### Podman Quadlet